Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 Rental Income Tax Deductions for Non-EU Owners: The 2025 Ruling

-On 28 July 2025, a judgment in case 636/2021 in the Spanish Audiencia Nacional delivered that established fairer conditions for non European investors in Spain.
+On 28 July 2025, judgment in case 636/2021 was issued by the Audiencia Nacional, Spain’s National Court, establishing fairer tax treatment for non-EU property owners in Spain.

 Historically, the disparity was stark.
-Non-EU investors were charged a flat 24% tax on gross rental income, with no right to deduct legitimate costs such as mortgage interest, property management fees, or maintenance.
-EU/EEA owners, by contrast, paid 19% on net income, benefitting from the ability to offset expenses.
+Non-EU investors were taxed at a flat 24% on gross rental income, with no right to deduct legitimate costs such as mortgage interest, property management fees or maintenance expenses.
+EU and EEA residents, by contrast, paid 19% on net rental income, benefiting from the ability to offset expenses.

-When a US investor challenged a decision by Central Economic-Administrative Tribunal, the National Court ruled that such differential treatment contravenes both international treaty obligations and principles of non-discrimination enshrined in EU law, including Article 63 of the Treaty on the Functioning of the European Union and the non-discrimination clause in the Spain – U.S tax treaty.
+Following a challenge brought by a US investor against a decision of the Central Economic-Administrative Tribunal, the National Court ruled that this differential treatment breached applicable non-discrimination principles.
+The judgment referenced EU law, including Article 63 of the Treaty on the Functioning of the European Union, as well as international treaty protections, including the non-discrimination clause within the Spain–US double taxation treaty.

 Before the ruling: